Writing Caste Writing Gender: Narrating Dalit Women's Testimonios

 Writing Caste/Writing Gender: Narrating Dalit Women's Testimonios is a 2006 book written by Sharmila Rege and published by Zubaan, India.
-This book is a theoretical analysis of Dalit Literature in India through the lens of gender.
+This book is a theoretical analysis of Dalit literature in India through the lens of gender.
 It is important for students of caste and gender studies.

 Introduction

-The introduction of the book begins by arguing that epistemological challenge posed by Dalit Movement and Literature was lost to social science students like us.
+The introduction of the book argues that the epistemological challenge posed by the Dalit movement and literature was lost to social science students.
 Engagement with Dalit theoretical perspectives throws light on ‘theoretical brahmins’ and ‘empirical shudras’.
-They point to disjuncture between academic knowledge systems and social practices of caste.
-The reproduction of caste through idiom of citizenship or merit in post-Mandal era was first major challenge to caste studies.
-The second was the Dalit feminist assertions who challenged conceptualizing ‘genderless caste’ and ‘casteless gender’.
+They point to the disjuncture between academic knowledge systems and social practices of caste.
+The reproduction of caste through idiom of citizenship or merit in post-Mandal era was the first major challenge to caste studies.
+The second was the Dalit feminists who challenged conceptualizing ‘genderless caste’ and ‘casteless gender’.
 The third major challenge to caste studies was the advocacy of Dalit human rights in Durban conference.

-Although Women’s Studies in India have fought for establishing gender as category of analysis, the classical frameworks of understanding caste left marks in Women’s Studies.
-Few Women’s Studies scholars seriously engaged with Dalit feminist critiques.
-This can not be justified by savarna women ‘frozen in guilt’ i.e. assuming caste is sole concern of Dalit women.
+Although women's studies in India has fought for establishing gender as a category of analysis, the classical frameworks of understanding caste left marks in women's studies.
+Few women's studies scholars seriously engaged with Dalit feminist critiques.
+This can not be justified by savarna women ‘frozen in guilt’ i.e. assuming caste is the sole concern of Dalit women.
 The complex histories of caste and gender oppression get lost in it.
-Neither can it be justified by as some Dalit feminist contend, upper caste women will necessarily be brahmanical.
+Neither can it be justified by as some Dalit feminists contend, upper caste women will necessarily be brahmanical.
 In the second case, there is slippage of Brahman and brahmanical and non Brahman and non brahmanical.

 The self-reflection of women who have power and privilege of caste implies recognizing differences, power and connections of caste, class and community, so as to challenge our manufactured ignorance about cultures who have been violently marginalized.